Novimatrem/c64-basic-stuffs/README.md

 open vice x64 c64 emulator,

-copy this entire script with ctrl+a, ctrl+c,
+copy the entire script text in full with ctrl+a, ctrl+c,

 then go to the edit > paste in vice,